 And finally, have the conversation with your co-parent.
 Talk to them about what kind of co-parenting relationship you hope to have and explain that you’d like to take a positive approach in explaining this to your child(ren).
 Most of all, listen.
 Your co-parent might not have had the benefit of planning for this conversation so they might speak off the cuff about their fears or feelings.
 Hear them out.
 If you’ve considered those fears and feelings, offer ideas or suggestions for how you might move forward consciously and cooperatively.

-When you have all of this stuff ready, talk to the other parent first and get them on board with your plan.
-Show them what kind of approach you want to take and explain why it’s important for them to focus these positive things.
+Many co-parents of long distance parents feel abandoned in parenting.
 Do your best to make sure that the other parent doesn’t feel abandoned and they will be less likely to pass that idea on to your child through their actions, moods and other non-verbal communication.

-And last but not least, talk to your child.
-Together, if possible… if not, by yourself and show your child the fun sides and the positives and your commitment to making it work.
+Talk to your child together, with your co-parent, if possible.
+If not, go it alone – you’ll be fine!
+Show your child the fun sides and the positives and your commitment to making it work.
 Be honest about the down sides.
-DONT HIDE THEM.
-You’r child needs to know that s/he can talk about the bad stuff without being shoo-shooed.
-Shower your child with all of the reassurance you can.
+Don’t hide them – and seek out questions and feedback from your child.
+Your child needs to know that s/he can talk about the bad stuff without being shoo-shooed.
+End the conversation on high note, and shower your child with all of the reassurance you can.

 If you are a total team cheerleader on behalf your child AND the other parent, YOU can make it work.